 13) “I’ve Got a Crush on You”

-Flirtatious yet not overtly, this is a wonderful jazz song for females that’s hardly overdone!
+Flirtatious without being over the top, this is a wonderful jazz song for females that’s hardly overdone!
 In the video above, the versatile vocalist Linda Ronstadt sings it soulfully and beautifully.

 14) “Take the A Train”

 This one is best left for jazz singers with a bit more experience, as you REALLY must know how to scat to sell this swinging number!
-Here’s one the best scat singers of all time, Ella Fitzgerald, thrilling us with one of her best-known numbers.
+Here’s one the best scat singers of all time, Ella Fitzgerald, thrilling us with one of her best jazz standard vocal performances.

 15) “Cry Me a River”

-Very dramatic — this song would be an excellent closer!
+This very dramatic tune would be an excellent closer!
 Like with all jazz songs, it’s all a matter of what you choose to do with the tempo and the words.
 Here, modern day jazz diva Diana Krall gives a lovely rendition.